 To the rest of the players doing so yet, this is your wake up call.
 The telehealth train is no longer coming, it is here, it is gaining speed and you need to hop on.

-This overview gives you the strategic landscape, but the devil’s in the implementation details.
+This overview provides you with the strategic landscape, but the implementation details are crucial.
 Over the next few weeks, we’ll be publishing:

 Medicare just handed healthcare providers the most significant expansion of virtual care opportunities in the program’s history.
 The question isn’t whether these changes will impact your practice – it’s whether you’ll be ready to maximize their potential.